-In the future we plan to combine our static analysis to dynamic algorithms, in order to combine the advantages of our PWM-mode management with the greater ACM Transactions on Computational Logic, Vol. V, No. N, December 2008.

-amount of power savings due to reclamation of unused processor cycles.
+In the future we plan to combine our static analysis to dynamic algorithms, in order to combine the advantages of our PWM-mode management with the greater amount of power savings due to reclamation of unused processor cycles.
 As depicted in Figure 8, the idea is to modulate the time-variant speed $\alpha(t)$ by switching periodically between the available operating modes.